Lynn Weaver, DVM — Co-Chief of Staff

 Rachel Morris, DVM

 Dr. Morris is a veterinarian with a cheerful and compassionate personality who emphasizes client education, diagnostics, and practical treatment.
 She is a very personable and intelligent individual excited to meet the clients of Apple Grove Veterinary Care and help you care for your beloved companions.
-She has an interest in large and small animal medicine, surgery and dentistry.
+She has an interest in large and small animal medicine.

 She grew up in Eaton Rapids, Michigan.
 After graduating from Eaton Rapids High School, Dr. Morris attended Michigan State University, where she achieved a Bachelor of Science degree in Animal Science in 2005.
 Her senior thesis was on the value of feeding cellulase to horses to improve digestion.
 She subsequently obtained a Doctorate in Veterinary Medicine in 2009.
 Dr. Morris has been a familiar face around our hospital on and off since 2001, obtaining a lot of pre-veterinary experence here with Dr. Weaver.

 Nikyda Aeschliman, DVM has been with Apple Grove since March of 2017.
 Worked at a small animal practice in Mt.
 Pleasant, MI the year prior to joining the Apple Grove team.
 Dr. Aeschliman grew up in Gladwin, MI and graduated from Henry Ford Community College with an associate's degree in pre-professional biology in 2009.
 Later, she graduated with a Bachelor of Science in Biology/Physiology from Northern Michigan University in 2011.
 Dr. Aeschliman then earned a DVM degree from Michigan State in 2016.